About/Contact

 PUBLIC ART

-2024: Founded Camper Van Collective to democratise art and make and show art in public spaces
+2024: Founded Campervan Collective to democratise art and make and show art in public spaces

 2024: Camper Van Collective: After Judy, Hyde Park, London, UK